 These folks will often ship their heritage breeds and wild comestible options we're unlikely to find locally or in mainstream, national chains.

 Local Grade A & B Quality Sourcing Restaurants and food producers

 At the very least, source trusted specialty vendors who exclude GMO and all otherwise corrupted foodstuffs while sustaining the minimum level of high grade quality provisions.

-NOTE: Specialty producers are in a low profit margin business for the love of it (if not also for the inherited circumstance of being born into it as an indentured servant to their family) – give them some love, recognition and credit for their accomplishments and don't be surprised if you get a free box of goodies every now and then.
+NOTE: Grade A & B Quality food producers are in a low profit margin business for the love of it (if not also for the inherited circumstance of being born into it as an indentured servant to their family) – give them some love, recognition and credit for their accomplishments and don't be surprised if you get a free box of goodies every now and then.

-If we can't have a knowledgeable conversation about high grade quality foods with the folks handling your food, then you're talking to the wrong person or shopping in the wrong place!
+If one can't have a knowledgeable conversation about high grade quality foods with the folks handling our food, then we're talking to the wrong person or shopping in the wrong place!

 Challenge #2 check-in with Rob